tweag/asterius/docs/hacking.md

 * `Asterius.Builtins` modifications don't impact the boot cache.
 The builtin module is generated on the fly with every linker invocation.

-When rebooting, run `utils/clean.sh` in the project root directory to purge the cache, then rerun `stack build` and `stack exec ahc-boot`.
+When rebooting, run `utils/reboot.sh` in the project root directory, so that we can ensure the booting is used with the up-to-date version of `asterius` and the boot lib sources.

 The `ahc-boot` process is configurable via these environment variables: